Christopher Kanan's Home Page

 Biography

-I grew up in a small town in rural Oklahoma, where I first began to explore artificial intelligence by creating "bots" to play text-based multi-player RPGs in high school soon after the first ISP opened in town.
-I graduated with a B.S. in computer science and philosophy from Oklahoma State University.
-Subsequently, I earned a M.S. in computer science from the University of Southern California (USC), with an emphasis in artificial intelligence and neuroscience.
-I am currently pursuing a Ph.D. in computer science (and soon cognitive science) at the University of California, San Diego (UCSD).
+I grew up in a tiny town in rural Oklahoma, where I first began to explore artificial intelligence in 1996 by creating "bots" to play online multiplayer computer games in high school.
+As an undergraduate at Oklahoma State University, I double majored in philosophy and computer science.
+Subsequently, I earned a M.S. in computer science from the University of Southern California (USC) , with an emphasis in artificial intelligence and neuroscience while working with Michael Arbib, an early pioneer in computational neuroscience and neural networks.
+I am currently pursuing a Ph.D. in computer science at the University of California, San Diego (UCSD) .

 Contact Information